kanfamPK/kanfamPK/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning Solidity, Web3 and Python;
+- 🌱 I’m currently researching Python, Solidity, and Web3;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me:
       <br />